Airlie Gardens

 Airlie Gardens is a 67 acre public garden in Wilmington, North Carolina.

 History

-It was created in 1886 as a private garden for the Pembroke Jones family by Mrs. Jones.
+It was created in 1886 as a private garden for the Pembroke Jones family by Sarah Green Jones.
 The name 'Airlie' was derived from the Jones' family home in Scotland.
 It was designed as a lush, flowing, naturalistic Southern garden, with thousands of azaleas, camellias, magnolias, palms, and wisteria.
 German landscape architect Rudolf Topel, transformed the garden to a picturesque garden.
 In 1999, it was purchased by New Hanover County.

 In 2018, more than 300 trees were felled due to Hurricane Florence.

 Airlie Gardens is a participating member of the American Horticultural Society and offers reciprocal admission for other gardens, arboreta, and conservatories.

 African-American folk artist Minnie Evans was the Airlie Gardens admissions gatekeeper for a number of years.
 In 1954, Evans created an oil on wood painting titled Airlie Oak, which is on display at the Smithsonian American Art Museum.